SAFE vs SAFT vs Token Warrant: Which Web3 Fundraising Instrument, When (2026)

 Practical guidance

-- Map the delivered asset first — equity (SAFE), tokens at launch (SAFT), or an exercisable token right (warrant).
+- Map the delivered asset first: equity (SAFE), tokens at launch (SAFT), or an exercisable token right (warrant).

-How Wag3s helps
+How Wag3s fits

 Further reading